-This Bacon-Dill Egg Salad with Pimentos is the sort of flavor packed salad that’s nice to have in the fridge for busy day meals and snacks.
+This Bacon Dill Egg Salad embellished with pimentos, is the sort of flavor packed salad that's nice to have in the fridge for busy day meals and snacks.
 It takes classic egg salad and embellishes with bacon crumbles, pimentos, fresh dill and chives.
 Serve it on warm croissants, bread or with crackers and pita chips as an appetizer.

 Boiling perfect eggs while it sounds simple enough, can really trip up some cooks.
 A few helpful tips to give you egg cooking success:

 - Make sure you use a saucepan large enough that the eggs can cook in a single layer.
 Don't stack the eggs.